 (Section reporting by: Bryan Cross, Alexie Cowan, Gabriel Knight, Benjamin Frey, Bret Wood, and William Ohlig)

 Shuffling the Deck on Privacy-Themed Precedents

-Julie F. Kay, a human rights lawyer who has argued abortion cases before courts internationally, said she was shocked by the Dobbs decision.
+Julie F. Kay, a human rights lawyer, which may be similar to those from london solicitors, who has argued abortion cases before courts internationally, said she was shocked by the Dobbs decision.
 “I mean we’re talking about overturning 50 years of precedent, using a constitutional kind of text argument that they [the Court majority] thought was really false,” she said.
 “To me, this is a human right control your own decision about whether, when and whom to have a child with.”

 Casey and Roe were overturned on the determination that abortion is not a constitutional right and that abortion is not an issue deeply rooted in the nation’s history.
 Justice Alito’s majority opinion declared that the 14th Amendment, the amendment on which Roe was decided, only applied to rights that were deeply rooted in the nation’s history.
 Absent a federal constitutional concern, the issue was left to the states.

 The decision to overturn Roe v.
 Wade led to rapid change in state and national laws regarding reproductive rights and abortion.
 Twelve states have issued a near-total ban on abortions.
 Several states have implemented a gestational-age ban on abortion.
 States with these bans restrict abortion to a specified week of pregnancy.